ChadCYB/chadcyb.github.io/docs/Tech/2019/12/How to Change the Time Zone on Ubuntu.md

 ﻿---
-title: "How to Change the Time Zone on Ubuntu"
+title: "How to change the timezone on Ubuntu"
 date: 2019-12-04
 sidebar: 'auto'
 tags: